scala/scala-lang/blog/_posts/2026-04-01-llm-only-compiler-development.md

 - the relevant compiler phase or subsystem, if known,
 - any semantic constraints or non-goals,
 - failing tests or a sketch of the desired test,
-- and ideally the prompt you would have used yourself.
+- and ideally, the prompt you would have used yourself.

 The compiler team, or a team-approved model operating under supervision, will then turn that specification into a patch.

-This path is especially encouraged when the problem is well understood but the contributor still has a strong preference for producing bugs manually.
+This path is especially encouraged when the problem is well understood, but the contributor still has a strong preference for producing bugs manually.

 ## Final notes